AriFordsham/GHCWiki/building/cross-compiling/i-os.md

-# Building a GHC cross-compiler to target iOS
+# Building a GHC cross-compiler for Apple iOS targets

 Status of cross-compilation to iOS is in ticket [\#7724](https://gitlab.haskell.org//ghc/ghc/issues/7724).
 It also requires a pull request for Cabal, which is at [ https://github.com/haskell/cabal/pull/1214](https://github.com/haskell/cabal/pull/1214)